Homemade Eggnog Waffles

 - Butter: I use Organic Valley Salted Butter, you can use your favorite.

-- Baking Powder: This makes these organic waffles fluffy AF.
+- Baking Powder: This makes these organic waffles incredibly fluffy.
 Don't use baking soda as it doesn't have the same effect.
+Check out Difference Between Baking Soda and Baking Powder for more info on leavening agents.

 - Vanilla Bean: I use organic ground vanilla bean for depth of flavor.
 If you don't have this you can also use vanilla extract.